2pates/Spiral/README.md

 :	default page, contain a navbar and a list of heroes redirecting to the corresponding theme page

 theme page
-:	contain a nav bar and many feature components that redirect to websites
+:	contain a nav bar and many feature components that redirect to websites, title,

 feature
 :	component with title, image, description, color (random?), (location)